jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 Data kinds is needed to insert data into a type.
 A string being data in this case, it is unclear what `'[JSON]` is, probably also something data.
-Temporary breaking your program to see what GHC will tell you is an effective way of learning more about Haskell.
+Temporary breaking a program to see what GHC will say is an effective way of learning more about Haskell.

 If `TypeOperators` is disabled, GHC says it doesn't like `:>` in the `UserAPI` line.
 Apparently `:>` is a type operator.
+Apparently types can have operators.

 If `DeriveGeneric` is disabled, GHC says it needs to derive [generic](https://wiki.haskell.org/GHC.Generics)